inaimathi/cl-notebook/README.md

 	- Alternative to timing out: run queries in a separate thread (they'll be async anyhow) and give the user a keybinding to kill the current computation
 	- You'll need to somehow notify the front-end that there's still a pending computation.
 - Also, simple errors don't seem to be getting stored stringified occasionally?
+- New notebook should be shown on page-hash change
+- Branching for notebooks
+- Notebooks should be deletable (ditto branches, when we put that together)
+- Notebooks should be renameable (not just re-titleable) (and ditto branches, when we put that together)
+- Really REALLY missing s-expression navigation.
+Look into it.
 - Figure out what to do about packages (thinking about defining a `:cl-notebook-user` that binds everything you need for basics and uses that in the running thread)
 - front-end cleanup.
 	- Possibly move it into a separate project?